labscommunity/starterkit/apps/cli/README.md

 ## Preview

-After creating a new project and installing the dependencies, open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

 **Landing Page:** A form that allows users to upload Atomic assets on Arweave, complete with various metadata configurations.